Imperial College of Science

 15 months after graduation 3 years after graduation 5 years after graduation

-Median salary £27334 £25150 £29857
+Median salary £29821 £25150 £29857

-25-75 percentile range £23230 - £32967 £18886 - £32933 £21689 - £41100
+25-75 percentile range £24771 - £35770 £18886 - £32933 £21689 - £41100

 Course Description

 Computing is a creative and wide-ranging subject that focuses on using sound underlying principles and logical thinking to design and build systems that really work.
-You will learn how modern computer and communications systems function, and how they can be used and adapted to build the next generation of computing applications.

-This course has a strong technical emphasis, and allows you to focus on various technologies and algorithms for arts-related applications such as: computer games, visual effects and computer-generated art.
+This course has a strong technical emphasis, and allows you to focus on various technologies and algorithms for arts-related applications. such as computer games, visual effects and computer-generated art.

-You will attend laboratory and problem-solving classes, as well as completing project and design work throughout the course.
-As the course progresses, you will study advanced techniques and modules, many of which draw on current research taking place in the Department.
-At the end of your third year you will gain valuable skills and experience by completing an industrial placement.
+You'll attend laboratory and problem-solving classes, as well as completing project and design work.
+As the course progresses, you will study advanced techniques and modules – many of which draw on current research taking place in the Department.

-Your study reaches Master’s level in the final year, with a wide choice of optional modules and a substantial individual project on a subject of your choice.
+At the end of your third year, you will gain valuable skills and experience by completing an industrial placement.
+Your study reaches Master's level in the final year, with a wide choice of optional modules and a substantial individual project on a subject of your choice.

 The high level of shared content between our courses for the first two years means that transfer to a different Computing course within the Department is usually possible during this time.
-If you are an international student, transferring to a different course could have an impact on your Tier 4 visa, but our International Student Support Team are here to help advise and support you.
+If you are an international student, transferring to a different course could have an impact on your visa, but our International Student Support Team are here to help advise and support you.

 Accredited by the Institution of Engineering and Technology on behalf of the Engineering Council for the purposes of fully meeting the academic requirement for registration as a Chartered Engineer.